China reports fall in new virus cases for 3rd straight day

 There are 2,009 new cases in mainland China, bringing its total number of confirmed cases to 68,500, according to the country’s National Health Commission.

-The fatality rate remained stable with 142 new deaths.
+The fatality rate remained stable with 142 new deaths, the commission said.
 The death toll in mainland China from COVID-19, a disease stemming from a new form of coronavirus, now stands at 1,665.
+In all, 9,419 people have recovered and been discharged from hospital.

-The outbreak began in December in Wuhan, capital of the central Chinese province of Hubei.
+The outbreak began in December in Wuhan, capital of the central Chinese province of Hubei, which has the bulk of infections.

 It has since spread to more than 24 countries and prompted sweeping prevention measures from the Chinese government, including a lockdown of cities with a combined population of more than 60 million.